-Android users: Open Settings app > Security & location (alternatively, just "Security") > Screen Lock > Password
+Android users: Open Settings app > Security and privacy (this may vary by manufacturer) > Screen Lock

 iPhone users: Settings app > Passcode (alternatively, “Face ID & Passcode” or “Touch ID and Passcode”) > Change Passcode

 Every day we hear about new vulnerabilities affecting our apps and devices.
-But behind the scenes, both lone hackers, hacking groups, companies, and government hackers are constantly finding and dissecting vulnerabilities in the software we use every day, analyzing their weak points and crafting exploits to manipulate or steal our personal data.
+But behind the scenes, lone hackers, hacking groups, companies, and government hackers are constantly finding and dissecting vulnerabilities in the software we frequently use, analyzing its weak points, and crafting exploits to manipulate or steal our personal data.
 In turn, security teams at companies responsible for your operating system, like Google, Microsoft, and Apple, are scrambling every single day to put out these fires.
 The main way they can help you inoculate your device from vulnerabilities and exploits is through security patches.

 When those update notifications appear, don’t hold off.
 Take updates seriously.
-Simply updating your phone’s apps and operating system is the most important step we can take for the safety of our devices and our personal data.
+Simply updating your phone’s apps and operating system is the most important step you can take for the safety of your devices and your personal data.

 Whenever you install an app, it may ask for permission to access information stored on your phone, such as your contact list, or information your phone can collect through sensors, such as your location.
 Maybe an app is asking for information that makes sense to you (e.g., Instagram asking for your camera).
-But they can also ask for things they are not entitled to.
+But it can also ask for things it is not entitled to.
 For example, maybe you just wanted to use your camera’s light as a flashlight.
-So why is a Flashlight app asking for permission to…?
+So why is a Flashlight app asking for permission to …?

 Most people probably have an app on their device that’s asking for information it doesn’t need.
 Consider reviewing the permissions for apps running on your devices, and turning off permissions that make you uncomfortable, or those that don’t seem quite right.

-Denying a permission could cause an app to function differently, or disable some features within that app.
+Denying a permission could cause an app to function differently or disable some features within that app.
 For example, if you have the Facebook app installed, you might find that the microphone permission is enabled to allow voice memos.
-You need to decide whether you’re okay with that.
+You need to decide whether you’re OK with that.
 If you never plan on using a feature, there’s no harm in turning off the app’s permissions.

-In the future we should also review app permissions, and choose whether to decline to install apps that ask for excessive permissions.
+In the future, you should always review app permissions and choose whether to decline to install apps that ask for excessive permissions.

-While we download updates to make it harder for Internet strangers to attack our devices, it’s also smart to minimize the how many places that can be attacked in the first place.
-Security people sometimes call this the attack surface — the range of possible footholds for vulnerabilities, based on issues with the code in the software on our devices.
+While you download updates to make it harder for internet strangers to attack your devices, it’s also smart to minimize the number of places that can be attacked in the first place.
+Security people sometimes call this the attack surface — the range of possible footholds for vulnerabilities, based on issues with the code in the software on your devices.

-Because each piece of software increases potential points of vulnerability, we also need to think about what software we don’t need.
+Because each piece of software increases potential points of vulnerability, you also need to think about what software you don’t need.

 There are free and easy cloud services to help make backups, such as Apple’s iCloud and Google Drive.
-Each of these options will allow you to use the companies’ storage to keep and recover your files.
-The catch is that, while easy to use, we’re also allowing our data to be seen by the company.
-This leaves the data you back up with a third party open to lawful interception like warrants and subpoenas, as well as unlawful access like account hacking.
+Each of these options will allow you to use the company’s storage to keep and recover your files.
+The catch is that, while easy to use, by default we’re also allowing our data to be seen by the company.
+This leaves the data you back up with a third party open to lawful interception, as well as unlawful access, such as account hacking.